 - Revocable living trusts

-As you have these discussions about your finances, avoid bringing preconceived notions about spending habits, debt, supporting children, or other issues into your new union.
+As you have these discussions, try to avoid bringing preconceived notions about spending habits, debt, supporting children, or other issues into your new union.
 Talk things out and start with an open mind.

 - Have an honest conversation with your spouse, fiancé, or fiancée about all your income, expenses, assets, and debts.

 Wells Fargo Advisors is not a legal or tax advisor.